 I wondered whether I would ever find the one for me or whether the chance had indeed passed me by and I hadn’t noticed.
 I avoided anything to do with weddings be it weddings shows, Bollywood songs about weddings and often just weddings themselves!

-Yet what you don’t see are the tears, the waiting, the uncertainty, the heartbreak, the endless rejection and the crippling blow to our self-esteem each time we are rejected or realise we have made a bad decision.
+Yet what you don’t see are the tears, the waiting, the uncertainty, the heartbreak, the endless rejection and the crippling blow to her self-esteem each time she is rejected or realises she has made a bad decision.

-You don’t see the evenings we spend at home alone wondering whether everyone else is out there meeting their soulmate right now.
-You also don’t see the effort we make to attend social events in the hope that the man of our dreams might be there, then the disappointment when we get home and remove the fake lashes wishing we had just stayed home instead.
+You don’t see the evenings she spends at home alone wondering whether everyone else is out there meeting their soulmate right now.
+You also don’t see the effort she makes to attend social events in the hope that the man of her dreams might be there, then the disappointment when she gets home and removes the fake lashes wishing she had just stayed home instead.

 But the assumption is that your life is somehow way easier because you have no husband or kids.
 Oh and you also have all the time in the world to do things at the drop of a hat for people and attend all of their social events because, as a single woman, you can’t possibly be doing anything else with all that luxurious free time you have right?